Chimney / Liner Systems

-For the installation of a flue system where no chimney exists for instance in a barn conversion or conservatory, a system called HT Twinwall is used which enables the flue to pass quite safely between wooden beams/rafters etc. to within 50mm of combustive material.
-The pre-fabricated metal chimney can go internal or external.
+For the installation of a flue system where no chimney exists for instance in a barn conversion or conservatory, a system called HTS Twinwall is used which enables the flue to pass quite safely between wooden beams/rafters etc. to within 50mm of combustive material.
+The pre-fabricated metal chimney can go internally or externally.

 We recommend four different types of chimney systems...